rehmat123/docker-ftp-server/README.md

 ```
 1) docker stack deploy -c docker-compose.yml docker-ftp

+It will make 3 containers and all the request will be distributed between these container and by the load balancing will be done by swarm .
+On other hand if you kill/stop any running cotainer.. another server will be start automatically

 In another terminal run `ftp localhost` and you should get something like this:
 ```